KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Background and Motivation

 \cparagraph{Diverse disk I/O bandwidths.} Disk types vary significantly in I/O bandwidth: NVMe can reach up to 1.8 GB/s, while eMMC can be limited to around 250 MB/s.

 \cparagraph{Poor I/O utilization for small KV entries.} All storage types show severe bandwidth under-utilization for small transfer sizes.
-At 512 bytes, the typical size of a KV entry\footnote{128 (head dimension) $\times$ 2 (key and value) $\times$ 2 Bytes (float16) = 512 Bytes.}, the effective bandwidth drops below 6\% of peak bandwidth across all devices.
-We observe that bandwidth utilization improves substantially with larger block sizes. \DesignName addresses this by adopting a \emph{group-wise} KV management strategy, packing multiple KV entries into a single transfer to amortize I/O overhead and reduce fragmentation (Sec.~\ref{sec:gckvp}).
+At 512 bytes, the typical size of a KV entry\footnote{128 (head dimension) $\times$ 2 (key and value) $\times$ 2 Bytes (float16) = 512 Bytes.}, the effective bandwidth drops below 6\% of peak bandwidth for both devices.

+We observe that bandwidth utilization improves substantially with larger block sizes. \DesignName addresses this by adopting a quality-aware, \emph{group-wise} strategy that packs multiple KV entries into a single transfer, thereby amortizing I/O overhead and reducing fragmentation while incurring negligible model accuracy degradation (Sec.~\ref{subsubsec:group_kv_pred}).